Skip Navigation

 Connection Pooling for Heroku Postgres statistics can be retrieved from pgbouncer’s internal database.

-.
-You must connect to Postgres from within a dyno.
-Obtain your connection pool’s database URL and replace the final component of the path with /pgbouncer
+To connect to pgbouncer’s internal database via psql, obtain your connection pool’s database URL using port 5433, and replace the final component of the path with the database name to point it to the /pgbouncer database:

 % heroku run bash -a example-app